Norman Kleeblatt

 Norman L. Kleeblatt is a curator, critic, and consultant based in New York City.
 A long-term curator at the Jewish Museum in New York, he served as the Susan and Elihu Rose Chief Curator from 2005 to 2017.

 Kleeblatt has published in Art in America, Artforum, ARTnews, Art Journal, and The Brooklyn Rail.
 He has received fellowships and research grants from the Getty Research Institute, the Katz Center for Advanced Judaic Studies, the National Endowment for the Arts, the National Endowment for the Humanities, and the Rockefeller Foundation.

-Kleeblatt serves as Secretary of the Board of the Vera List Center for Art and Politics of the New School and is Co-president of the U.S. chapter of the International Association of Art Critics (AICA-USA).
+Kleeblatt serves as Secretary of the Board of the Vera List Center for Art and Politics of the New School and is President of the U.S. chapter of the International Association of Art Critics (AICA-USA).

 Education

 Norman Kleeblatt received his A.B. in Art History from Rutgers University in 1971, and was awarded an M.A. and Diploma in Conservation in 1975 from the New York University Institute of Fine Arts.